 - Step 1.
 Download the below linked sample glc shapefile data and become familiar with the format by; investigating the file in a text editor, importing it into iGIS, editing the shapefile in iGIS.

 - Step 2.
-Use the generate .glc file tool on the WiFi import menu to create a *.glc template for your own shapefile data.
+Use the data export to create a *.glc template for your own shapefile data.

 - Step 3.
 Edit your iGIS created *.glc template file with a text editor to add lookup code lists.
 Use the sample *.glc file from step 1 as a syntax reference.